LAVA-LAB/slurf/README.md

   Note that one must use the master branches of both tools.
   Preferably, install these in a virtual environment.

+- Install dependencies: on macOS, tkinter needs to be available.
+  It can be installed via [Homebrew](https://brew.sh/):

+  `brew install python-tk`

 - Install Slurf using

   `python setup.py install`